yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 }
 ```

-#### Page 44:
+#### Page 10:

+The sentence ending,

+> ... modules provide sharable and reusable single-use technical installations.

+should probably read,

-The sentence ending "modules provide sharable and reusable single-use technical installations." should probably read "modules provide sharable and reusable single-use technical implementations."
+> ... modules provide sharable and reusable single-use technical implementations.

-#### Page 45:
+#### Page 11:

 The code examples have one typo each:

-`profile::os_security:email_enabled: true` should instead be:
+`profile::os_security:email_enabled: true` should instead be: `profile::os_security::email_enabled: true`
-`profile::os_security::email_enabled: true`

-`profile::exampleapp:uid: '1235'` should instead be:
+`profile::exampleapp:uid: '1235'` should instead be: `profile::exampleapp::uid: '1235'`
-`profile::exampleapp::uid: '1235'`

 :notebook: Reader's comment for page 45:

+The sentence,

-The sentence, "One of the most important points of creating these patterns is to avoid hardcoded values in your modules." conflicts somewhat with the sentence from chapter 9, "The first key thing is if the data doesn't vary over nodes and it's only used once, the simplest thing is to hardcode the data in Puppet code ..."
+> One of the most important points of creating these patterns is to avoid hardcoded values in your modules.

+conflicts somewhat with the sentence from chapter 9,

+> The first key thing is if the data doesn't vary over nodes and it's only used once, the simplest thing is to hardcode the data in Puppet code ...

-#### Page 50:
+#### Page 15:

 The code example has two typos: